 The Community Panel’s approach to this provision has, for some time, involved firstly considering whether an advertisement portrays ‘unsafe driving’, before considering the provision further.
 Recent cases considering this provision have confirmed the Community Panel’s approach.

 The Community Panel will consider whether the advertisement depicts:

 - unsafe driving, or

 - unsafe driving that is reckless and menacing driving that would breach any Commonwealth law or the law of any State or Territory in the relevant jurisdiction.

-In both cases there must be a depiction of ‘unsafe driving’ for the Board to find a breach of the section.
+In both cases there must be a depiction of ‘unsafe driving’ for the Community Panel to find a breach of the section.

 Advertisers should take care in the development of their advertisements to ensure that they do not create an overall impression of unsafe driving.

 2 (b) Driving in excess of speed limits

 The Community Panel’s approach to section 2(b) is to determine whether the motor vehicle appears to travel at a speed in excess of the legal speed limits in the relevant jurisdiction of Australia.